 CBD Tinctures for Dogs

-At Made by Hemp, we offer top-of-the-line CBD tinctures that dogs love for the benefits…and flavor!
+At Made by Hemp, we offer top-of-the-line CBD tinctures and treats that dogs love for the benefits…and flavor!
 Tinctures for dogs can be easily added to their food and mixed in.
 You can also put a tincture under your dog’s tongue, but we all have dogs too and realize that isn’t the easiest task.